 Indeed, this is an iterative process where every new discovery or information gained from going through steps 1 and 2 could be used to augment our research and better assign priorities.

-Step 3: Map Out The Sights / Activities And Places To Stay
+Step 3: Map Out Sights & Places To Stay

 Now that you have a prioritized list of things to see and do, it’s time to figure out where they are on a map.
 This is a very important step because once you’ve placed everything on a map, you can get a sense of where everything is in relation to each other.